 The Mediterranean Diet is one of the healthiest dietary patterns in the world, and studies suggest that following a Mediterranean style diet can help you to be at a lower risk for cancer and other chronic diseases.

 Here you have the link to the Food Pyramid Guide of the Mediterranean Diet foundation: Food pyramid.

 Healthy eating is most effective for your overall health when accompanied by good hydration, sufficient sleep and enough physical activity.

 Take small steps each week

 You just need to take small steps each week to improve your nutrition and move toward a healthier you.

-If after reading this post on healthy eating you are not sure about how to achieve your nutrition and health goals and you would like to get a more personalized approach to achieve your goals, I can help you.
+If you do not have a medical condition, but after reading this post on healthy eating you are not sure about how to achieve your nutrition and health goals and you would like to get a more personalized approach to achieve your goals, I can help you.
 Learn more about my nutrition & health coaching services.